trivett/slick/README.md

 ```

-### Render one user by id along with the user's conversations
+### Render one user by id along with the user's messages

 ```
 GET /users/:id